SaqibAhmadSyed/Database-Project/README.md

 # Database-Project

-Sql project with the theme of online computer store. it contains triggers, procedure and functions.
+Sql project with the theme of online computer store.

+It contains triggers, procedure and functions.